ampl/ampl.github.io/docs/source/solvers/copt/options.md

       particularly numerically difficult models.

 pre:solve (presolve)
-      Whether to perform presolving before solving the problem:
+      Level of presolving to perform before solving the problem:

-      -1 - Automatic choice (default)
+      -1 - Automatic (default)
-      0  - No
+      0  - Off
-      1  - Yes.
+      1  - Fast
+      2  - Normal
+      3  - Aggressive

 sol:count (countsolutions)
       0*/1: Whether to count the number of solutions and return it in the